-Friendly customers are employees of the mobile operator or people using the service for no charge in exchange for reports on the service
+1 Friendly customers are employees of the mobile operator or people using the service for no charge in exchange for reports on the service www.idate.org © IDATE DigiWorld 2021 - p.
+11

-At the end of September 2020, the most tested frequency band in Europe is by far the 3.6 GHz band (70% of the tests).
-The 26 GHz band is starting to gain traction.
+At the end of December 2020, the most tested frequency band in Europe has been by far the 3.6 GHz band (70% of the tests).
+The 26 GHz band is starting to gain traction very slowly.